By Jason Given · 2026-05-13 · 8 min read

 What this means in practice: on a $700,000 property, you need $35,000 deposit (5%) instead of $140,000 (20%).
 You save on LMI costs - which would otherwise add $15,000-$25,000 on a loan of that size - and you access the market sooner.

 The catch: Property price caps still apply by location.
-In Adelaide, the cap is $800,000 for established properties.
-New properties have higher caps.
-Properties above those price points are not eligible regardless of deposit size.
+In Adelaide, the cap is $900,000.
+Properties above that price point are not eligible regardless of deposit size.
+Source: Housing Australia.

 Help to Buy is the more transformative policy.
 The federal government contributes up to 40% of a new home's purchase price (30% for existing), meaning you only need to finance 60% (or 70%) of the property value.